Key takeaways

 Check mobile layout before applying or requesting review.

-The Problem with Thin Tool Pages
+The Problem with Tool Pages

-| Content Section | What to Include |
+| Section | What to write |

 |---|---|

-| FAQs | Answers to common questions related to the tool's topic. |
+| FAQs | Answer the common questions people have about the topic. |

 Simple process